theskumar/python-dotenv/README.rst

     load_dotenv(dotenv_path=env_path)

-Now, you can access the variables either from system environment variable or loaded from ``.env`` file.
+At this point, parsed key/value from the `.env` file is now present as system environment variable and they can be conveniently accessed via ``os.getenv()``

 .. code:: python